tina96pham/devOP-NOTE/docker/Concept.md

         &rarr; Deleting one container won't affect any others. <br>
     - **Portable**: Containers can run anywhere! <br>
         &rarr; The container that runs on your development machine will work the same way in a data center or anywhere in the cloud!<br>
-- Container work on many types of OS and platforms while VM is
+- Container is isolated process with all the files that an application needed to run eiwork on many types of OS and platforms while VM is an OS system with is
 ### Images
 -  A container image is a standardized package that includes all of the files, binaries, libraries, and configurations to run a container.
 - There are two important principles of images: